wagnerbastos/wagnerbastos/README.md

 🌌 Are you ready to join me on this enchanting journey?
 Let's make magic happen! 🌟✨

 ---
-Note: Feel free to personalize the bio by adding specific languages you are proficient in and coding languages you are learning.
-Also, don't forget to replace "[YourName]" with your actual name.
-Good luck with your coding adventures!
-If you have any other requests or need further assistance, feel free to ask.

 ![Python](	https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)